0xMordecai/docker-by-example/Runnig-a-container/Troubleshooting-container/cheatsheet.md

 ```
 As we see, Docker pulls the latest busybox image from Docker Hub and runs the `echo
 'Hello World'` command.

+You can also use BusyBox in interactive mode by using the -it flag, which will help you
+run a series of commands on the BusyBox shell.
+It is also a good idea to add a --rm flag to
+it to tell Docker to clean up the containers once we have exited from the shell